 But it’s important to clarify: while every workout you do on TrainerRoad is interval based, every workout is not considered HIIT — if it’s below Threshold, it’s not HIIT.
 This means every workout you do is not meant to feel extremely hard.
-Challenging, always, but that doesn’t mean you’ll be putting in all-out-efforts for every workout.
+Challenging, nearly always, but that doesn’t mean you’ll be putting in all-out-efforts for every workout.
 Sometimes your workouts on TrainerRoad will be intentionally “easy.”
 Sweet Spot workouts, for example, shouldn’t be brutal, just like your prescribed recovery or Traditional base workouts shouldn’t feel brutal either.

 Before you do a workout, read the workout description.
 This will help you determine the difficulty level of the workout, as well as determine whether it’s too easy or too hard according its stated objective after you’ve completed it.

 #3: It’s best to schedule your next FTP assessment 4-6 weeks after your first one.

 After you’ve completed your first FTP test, we recommend scheduling your future tests 4-6 weeks apart — ideally at the end of a recovery week or following 2-3 full days of rest and/or active recovery.
 If you follow one our structured training plans, your assessment tests are already scheduled for you at the right times throughout your training.

 For deeper insight into when you should take your FTP tests and the improvements you can expect from one test to the next read our blog post, “How Often Should I Take an FTP Test?

 #4: You will need to reassess your FTP any time you change your power source.